-Business Concepts MGMT 56025
+MGMT 56025 Business Concepts

 ACCT 51010 Financial Accounting Concepts

-ECON 53081 Economic Concepts EPB 50100 Academic Writing (6)
+ECON 53081 Economics Concepts

+EPB 50100 Academic Writing for Graduate

+Students (6)
-(2) Additional foundation courses may vary by specific graduate certificate programs.

-(3) Any and all of the foundation courses may be waived if in the judgment of SB&E the applicant has earned, within the past 5 years, university level credit covering the topics of the prerequisite course with a GPA of 3.0 or better or the equivalent.
+- (2) Additional foundation courses may vary by specific graduate certificate programs. - (3) Any and all of the foundation courses may be waived if in the judgment of SB&E the applicant has earned, within the past 5 years, university level credit covering the topics of the prerequisite course with a GPA of 3.0 or better or the equivalent. - (4) The prerequisite Academic Writing for Graduate Students may be required for any international student whose first language is not English, based on the results of the student's academic writing placement exam, taken prior to the start of the business program.
+The writing prerequisite course must be taken during the student's first term of the program.